bryceshen1/FIRST/.github/steps/1-understanding-semver.md

 1. Navigate to the `app.js` file in your repository
 2. Click the edit (✏️) icon
-3. Edit the File by adding a comment to the bottom of the file: `// Version 0.1.0 - Initial version`
+3. Edit the file by adding a comment to the bottom of the file: `// Version 0.1.0 - Initial version`
-4. Commit the change directly to a new branch, creating a Pull Request
+4. Commit the change directly to a new branch, creating a pull request
-5. Create the Pull Request
+5. Create the pull request
-6. Comment "semver-understood" on this PR when complete
+6. Comment "semver-understood" on this pull request when complete